Skip Navigation Skip to Footer

 In Dialogue with Horacio Rodríguez Larreta

-Horacio Rodríguez Larreta recently served as Mayor of Buenos Aires from 2015 to 2023.
+Horacio Rodríguez Larreta served as Mayor of Buenos Aires from 2015 to 2023.
 Previously, he served as Mayor Mauricio Macri's chief-of-staff from 2007 to 2015.
 During his tenure, Larreta facilitated significant public and private investment throughout Buenos Aires despite operating within an economic context of extremely high rates of inflation.
 Larreta holds a degree in Economics from the University of Buenos Aires and an M.B.A. from Harvard University.

 Under his leadership, new policy initiatives included the formation of a dedicated "Social Integration Unit" to address land tenure, comprehensive transportation reform prioritizing public transit, revision of land use controls to boost housing supply, the unprecedented embrace of information technologies, and the articulation of the city's decarbonization strategy.